How is GSA supporting the procurement needs of state and local governments?

 |Other||National Institute for the Deaf||a, b||Par 7.d.7, 7.e.1, 7.e.4|

 |Qualified Nonprofit Agencies for the Blind & Qualified Nonprofit Agencies for other Severely Disabled||See definitions at 41 U.S.C.
 8501(6) & (7)||a, b||Par 7.b|

 Note 3: a = GSA Schedules - All, b = GSA Multi-Agency Contracts - All, c = GSA Schedules - IT (70) and Security (84), d = Disaster Emergency Response, e = Counterdrug and Homeland Security Activities, f = Public Health Emergency Response, g = Fire Program Supplies

-The list of existing eligible entities [XLSX - 665 KB] identifies those that have already been determined eligible.
+The list of existing eligible entities [XLSX - 654 KB] identifies entities that have been determined eligible.
 This list is updated regularly.
-This list includes the entities identified in the appendices of GSA Order OGP 4800.2I as well as known entities determined eligible since the order was issued.
 This is not a fully exhaustive list of eligible entities.
-Entities not included on the list may submit a request for an eligibility determination following the procedures below.
+Entities not included on the list may submit a request for an eligibility determination according to the procedures provided in Section III below.

 Entities are encouraged to review the list of existing eligible entities before submitting a request.
 All entities requesting eligibility determinations must submit the following information to email@example.com.

 - Identify the entity type from the chart in Section I (a) or Section I (b) above (e.g., State or Local Instrumentality, Tribal Organization ISDEAA).

 - Identify the authority for the requesting entity (e.g., Statute creating the entity, Articles of Incorporation noting the entity's type).
 Include any specific citations to streamline the review (e.g., Section, Paragraph).
 Please note that Tax Certificates do not satisfy this requirement.